6. Find Peace at the Montserrat Monastery in Barcelona

 Did you say a beach?
 Not a problem.
 You can change your ski wear for a tiny bikini in just 2 hours by car.
 You won’t get this rare combination of two different landscapes in many other places in Europe.

 The location of Sierra Nevada is just a highly special place to be.

 23. Meet Pablo Picasso in Málaga

 Could you imagine a better to place to discover the life of the iconic artist than the master’s birthplace itself?

 Pablo Picasso was born in Malaga on 25th October 1881 and he became one of the most important figures of the 20th century.
-If you’d like to see Picasso’s precise cubistic paintings then head up to the Museo Picasso Malaga.
+If you’d like to see Picasso’s precise cubistic paintings then head up to the Picasso Malaga Museum.

 The Buenavista palace, where the museum is located, was built in the 16th century and there are more than 280 artworks painted by the Spanish maestro on display.
-Don’t forget to visit the Plaza de la Merced with Museo Casa Natal – the Birth Museum of Pablo Picasso.
+Don’t forget to visit the Plaza de la Merced with Casa Natal Museum – the Birth Museum of Pablo Picasso.

-The Master’s astonishing artwork which traces the evolution of his style over the years attracts around 600,000 visitors per annum.
+The Master’s astonishing artwork which traces the evolution of his style over the years attracts around 600,000 visitors per year.